p3rryw1nkle/IPU_automation/README.md

 ### 4. Any delete_me.txt files inside folders can be deleted

 ### 5. fixSpreadsheet may be used if there's any IPUs that need to be fixed.
 Place the IPUs that need to be fixed in spreadsheets/need_fixed folder, then edit fixSpreadsheet so it edits them as needed.
-The fixed spreadsheets will be written to spreadsheets/fixed, which you can then upload and replace the old ones.
+Run the script and the fixed spreadsheets will be written to spreadsheets/fixed, which you can then upload and replace the old ones.